-General Terms and Conditions of Shore.com, Inc. for customers
+These General Terms and Conditions apply to contracts with Shore.com, Inc. (United States).

 Scope of these General Terms and Conditions